 - Give the patient and their friend/relative enough time and space to absorb the information and ask questions.

 - If there is any doubt about the prognosis, explain this and the options for clarifying uncertainty.

-- Give the patient information regarding next steps, such as follow-up appointments.
-If this is not possible, offer them a realistic timescale of events and reviews.
-The patient should also be told who will be in charge of their care and how they can contact them.
+- Give the patient information about next steps, such as follow-up appointments.
+If this isn't possible, offer them a realistic timescale of events and reviews.
+The patient should also be told who will be in charge of their care and how to contact them.

 - Reassure the patient of ongoing support.
 This will help them to cope and feel less isolated.

 - The patient and relative/friend may differ in how much information they want or require.
 If you sense a disparity, check the patient is happy for you to speak to their friend/relative separately.